mozilla/inclusion/evaluation_tools/governance-basic.md

 - [ ] We have provided a way for everyone to share their pronouns, and respect those in our conversations and communication.

 ### Documentation
 - [ ] We have taken one or more steps to improve the [accessiblity](https://www.comprend.com/blog/2017/test-your-websites-accessibility/) of our documentation/website?
+- [ ] We encourage and support localization of our documentation.

 ### Tasks
 - [ ] We provide non-technical tasks for first-time contributors to learn about, and participate in our project.
+- [ ] To encourage community leadership, we have good 'first-pr'label, encouraging people to support maintainer review of PRs.